 Project schedule is not just a Gantt Chart or a timetable that shows what activities are planned to be performed and when.
-A good schedule is a project schedule model that can answer any “what if” question such as what if an activity is delayed, resource availability changes, material delivery is late, a risk event happens, etc. Project schedule analysis model is the main decision-making tool that shows the expected results of any management decision and provides project management with reliable forecasts for most of the project results.
+A good schedule is a project schedule model that can answer any “what if” question such as what if an activity is delayed, resource availability changes, material delivery is late, a risk event happens, etc. So, project schedule analysis model is the main decision-making tool.
+And it shows the possible results of any management decision and provides project management with reliable forecasts for most of the project results.

 - Identifying problems with the schedule network quality such as activities without successors or predecessors, activities whose lags are too long, etc.

 - Finding the best ways to crash project schedule, shortening total project duration.

 - Finding the ways to save money by adjusting activity durations and optimizing resource requirements.

 There are different project schedule analysis quality checks.
 And these belong to different Agencies for their projects.
 Some of these checks can apply to any schedule.
 But, others are project need- and type-specific.

 So, let’s discuss the requirements for a project schedule model for any industry and in any project, and schedule optimization techniques.

 1. Model Quality Requirements for Project Schedule Analysis